Home k8s part 2 deploying a web app

 Address: 10.0.0.118

 The worker nodes don’t have systemd-resolved managing the DNS.
 You could therefore edit the /etc/resolv.conf file directly but it should be set via DHCP automatically based on your DHCP server’s configuration.
-If you decide to opt for the systemd-resolved route however you should not edit the /etc/resolv.conf and would normally use resolvectl or nmcli (NetworkManager) isntead
+If you decide to opt for the systemd-resolved route however you should not edit the /etc/resolv.conf and would normally use resolvectl or nmcli (NetworkManager) instead

 3. The node js application